-Non-reportable Requires consultation Reportable Single or isolated incident of Category 1 or 2 pressure ulcer.
-Category 3 and 4, unstageable and suspected deep tissue njury, or multiple Category 2 pressure ulcers where: A comprehensive care plan is in place and action is being taken.
+Non-reportable Requires consultation Reportable Single or isolated incident of Category 1 or 2 pressure ulcer, or Category 3 and 4 or nultiple Category 2 pressure ulcers where: A comprehensive care plan is in place and action is being taken.
 Other relevant professionals are involved such as Tissue Viability Nurses.
 There are no other indicators of abuse or neglect or unexplained deterioration.
 Where assessment indicates that the pressure ulcer is deemed an unavoidable consequence of the adult's medical condition, immobility etc and all appropriate actions have been taken to manage.
-Category 3 or 4 pressure ulcers, unstageable and suspected deep tissue injury pressure ulcers, or multiple Category 1 and 2 pressure ulcers, where: The care plan is not comprehensive and / or has not been fully implemented.
+Category 3 or 4 pressure ulcers, or multiple Category 1 and 2 pressure ulcers, where: The care plan is not comprehensive and / or has not been fully implemented.
 Deterioration has taken place without explanation - e.g., Category 2 has been re-categorised as a Category 3 to 4 ulcer.
 It is not clear that professional advice or support has been sought at the appropriate time such as from Tissue Viability Nurses.
 There are other similar incidents of concerns.
 There are possible other indicators of neglect.
-Category 3 or 4, unstageable and suspected deep tissue injury, where: The person has not been assessed as lacking capacity and treatment and prevention has not been provided.
+Category 3 or 4 pressure ulcers where: The person has not been assessed as lacking capacity and treatment and prevention has not been provided.
 No risk assessment and / or care plan completed or of very poor quality.
 There are other incidents of abuse or neglect.
 Evidence demonstrates that this is part of a pattern / trend.
 A root cause analysis or investigation has been commenced or is in progress that has identified abuse or neglect.